 Jesus used the beatitudes to explain to His followers the true path to happiness.
 However, this teaching has not always been accepted well because it’s a great contrast to the worldly notion of blessedness and happiness.
 Friedrich Nietzsche, the German philosopher once called them a “malignant disease.”
 Jesus’ point is we need to change our focus from the world’s perspective of happiness to God’s perspective of it, in order to find any happiness at all in this life and the beatitudes are the way to do it.
 In my previous sermon, we looked at the first four of these.
 Let’s consider the rest today.

 1. Identify with People in Need

 “Blessed are the merciful, for they will be shown mercy.”
 (Matthew 5:7)

-A. Means being compassionate and forgiving towards those who don’t deserve it as God did, (Romans 5:8) B. Jesus taught mercifulness is not an emotion of the heart, but a lifestyle with a hefty price, (Matthew 5:38-40) C. We don’t have God’s permission to judge others, without inviting God’s judgment upon ourselves because we are sinners saved by his mercy, (Matthew 18:21-35)
+This beatitude is the fifth of eight beatitudes and it means being compassionate and forgiving towards those who don’t deserve it as God did, (Romans 5:8).
+Jesus taught mercifulness is not an emotion of the heart, but a lifestyle with a hefty price, (Matthew 5:38-40).
+We don’t have God’s permission to judge others, without inviting God’s judgment upon ourselves because we are sinners saved by his mercy, (Matthew 18:21-35).

 Implications: God will bless us with His mercy if we obey his will.
 His will is that we forgive and show compassion to people who offend us.